 \ Individual Committee variations include changes to internal recharges.

 4. Contributions To / From Strategic Revenue Reserves

-Included in Committee Actuals is a net contribution of £38k to Strategic Revenue Reserves in 2014/15 (compared to a net contribution of £1.054m in 2013/14).
+Included in Committee actuals is a net contribution of £162k from Strategic Revenue Reserves in 2015/16 (compared to a net contribution of £38k to reserves in 2014/15).